Tyrannolavan/disker_plugin/README.md

 TS is really WIP, so it's also disorganized.
 I'll work on that with the next pushes.

-Currently the latest plugin.yml (1.3) is in project build something, not resources.
-This is very important and I don't know how to fix it :).  help me..
+I also just fixed a couple of issues with v1.3.
+The problem was that the plugin.yml in resources was different from that in project build or whatever.
+The one there was a classes file, not the actual plugin.yml in resources, so as a result, the plugin jar wouldn't have worked, and the Minecraft command would've been wrong.
+Hey, at least now it's fixed!
+Right? :/